-Mackeson held 25 percent of the British stout market by 1963.
+Mackeson held around a quarter of the stout market in Britain by 1963.
 Whitbread briefly experimented with a draught version of Mackeson at this time.

 A reciprocal agreement was signed with Bass in 1965, who agreed to stock Mackeson Stout across its estate of 4,100 public houses in exchange for Whitbread selling Bass beers throughout their estate.